kean/Nuke/README.md

 }
 ```

-When you created your dream pipeline, you can set it as a default shared one:
+When you created your dream pipeline, you can set it as a shared one:

 ```swift
 ImagePipeline.shared = pipeline